lokwkin/pipelens/README.md

 StepsTrack is a tool built to help ***tracking, visualizing and inspecting*** intermediate steps in a complex ***pipeline-based application***.
 It automatically captures and stores the intermediate data, results and execution times of each steps in a pipeline, visualizing the execution details and allowing easier debug or analysis in a monitoring dashboard.
 It is originally developed as a go-to tool to inspect and analyze runtime data of an agentic RAG pipeline.

+This repository is a monorepo containing a [Typescript library](./packages/lib-ts) that provides basic tracker and chart generation function for your pipeline, and a (dockerized) [Dashboard](./packages/dashboard) as a visualizer for analyzing the tracked data.

 <details>
 <summary>Background of StepsTrack</summary>